 As George Washington put it, “a passionate attachment of one nation for another produces a variety of evils”.
-He warned that sympathy for the favourite nation encourages the illusion of common interest where none really exists, risks participation in its quarrels and wars, and involves “concessions to the favourite nation of privileges denied to others which is apt doubly to injure the nation making the concessions by unnecessarily parting with what ought to have been retained… And it gives to ambitious, corrupted, or deluded citizens (who devote themselves to the favourite nation) facility to betray or sacrifice the interests of their own country.”
+He warned that sympathy for the favorite nation encourages the illusion of common interest where none really exists, risks participation in its quarrels and wars, and involves “concessions to the favorite nation of privileges denied to others which are apt doubly to injure the nation making the concessions by unnecessarily parting with what ought to have been retained… And it gives to ambitious, corrupted, or deluded citizens (who devote themselves to the favorite nation) facility to betray or sacrifice the interests of their own country.”

 So a month ago I asked my MP Alister Jack: “If Netanyahu proceeds with his sickening annexation, what will you say in Cabinet, please, about the need for real consequences such as sanctions?
 And will you speak up to ensure UK trade deals with Israel do not facilitate its territorial expansionism?”

 It was a reasonable question which he has chosen to ignore.
 Jack is Secretary of State for Scotland in the UK Government and would be wise to have no ‘passionate attachments’ to foreign powers.
 Netanyahu didn’t carry out his threatened land grab on 1 July but might yet do so.
 Jack’s silence is therefore unacceptable and I’d like to know whether the person who represents me in Parliament aligns himself with the Israeli regime’s evil intent.

 Meanwhile, a pro-Palestinian activist, exasperated by the UK Foreign Office constantly repeating the same old mantra excusing its inaction over Israel’s illegal and brutal occupation of Palestine, has received the same old half-baked reply but with a warning that they will not be corresponding with her again.
 The FO’s letter followed the familiar let’s-duck-the-issue formula.